Global Education and Career Development

 Prehealth Advising, part of GECD and located in Room E17-294, supports students interested in exploring and applying to health professional schools.
 There is no required major for admission to health professional schools; however, schools do require applicants to complete a number of science and writing subjects prior to admission.
 Students should visit the website for information on admissions criteria, the application process, and services provided.

 Global Education, GECD, is a one-stop office for information on all MIT global education opportunities, helping students identify and integrate global opportunities into their MIT experience.
 Global Education offers comprehensive support to undergraduates interested in and preparing for study abroad, and works with partner programs such as the UROP Office, the Priscilla King Gray Public Service Center, D-Lab, and MISTI to support global opportunities.
-The office also provides support and guidance to students preparing applications for distinguished fellowships, including but not limited to the Rhodes, Marshall, Mitchell, Gates, and Fulbright fellowships.
 For further information, see the section on Study at Other Universities.